koallen/ntu-course-planner-cli/README.md

 NTUcoursePlanner
 ================

-Simple Python script to plan courses for NTU students.
+A Python script for NTU students to plan courses.